British Slang Translator

 3. British slang version lands on the right.
 Copy it, use it, send it.

 Want to go the other way?
 Paste British slang in and get plain English back.
-This british slang translator works both ways.
+This british slang translator works both ways, so british slang to english stays just as useful when the phrase is more confusing than charming.

 British Slang Examples